 If you’re looking for a way to get your associate degree or college certificate despite the everyday challenges of being an active duty military spouse, keep reading for your guide to military spouse education programs.

-Military Spouse Education Programs
+Military Spouse Education Programs (MYCAA)

 There are many programs to choose from to help you succeed in your education.

 The Military Spouse Career Advancement Accounts (MyCAA) is a program that rewards up to $4,000 of assistance.

 The catch is it has to be a “portable” career field.
 It has to be easily transferable no matter where you or your spouse will be stationed.

 Good examples are:

 - Grant writing

 There are many portable career fields to choose from and speaking to an admissions representative could be a good first step.